rokelina/StickingsBuilder/README.md

 ## About

 Stickings Builder is a dynamic tool created for drummers and percussionists who are seeking to improve their technical dexterity through practicing various sticking combinations.
-Inspired by the legendary drum book 'Stick Control' written by George L. Stone, this application offers a modernized approach to honing drumming skills.

 Emphasizing user-friendly design principles, Stickings Builder boasts an interface that is both highly intuitive and interactive.
 Its layout is optimized for seamless functionality across desktop and mobile devices, ensuring a consistent user experience regardless of platform.
 This app is also installable and works offline, allowing users to conveniently access their practice routines.